All Episodes

 I think they're coming towards us.

-We want them to answer something that every American believes that you cannot target an American on American soil and kill them without first charging arresting or convicting them in a court of law.
+We want them to answer something that every American believes, that you cannot target an American on American soil and kill them without first charging, arresting, or convicting them in a court of law.

-I think every American believes that, left and right, but some who are so fearful say, Oh, America's the battlefield and this is law of war over here.
+But some who are so fearful say, oh, America's the battlefield and this is law of war over here.

 But law of war means you don't get due process.